Internet

 Course Structure

-The course consists of lectures and exercises held in the CDLM laboratory at the Engineering Technological Pole in via Santa Sofia
+The course consists of lectures and exercises the latter held in the CDLM laboratory at the Engineering Technological Pole in via Santa Sofia

-In case of COVID emergency, lectures will be provided through an appropriate computer platform.
+In case of emergency, lectures will be provided through an appropriate computer platform.

 The final exam could be eventually done remotely in case of COVID contingency.